 "Wealth gained hastily will dwindle, but whoever gathers little by little will increase it."— Proverbs 13:11

 #5 Don't Rely On Get Quick Rich Schemes

-Although some of our short cuts gave us quick easy money, in the end they cost us both financially and emotionally.
+Although some of our short cuts gave us quick easy money, in the end, they cost us both financially and emotionally.
 Be hesitant following people who claim great fortune with minimal work.
-Look towards businesses and employments that promise steady income with small steady gains over a long period of time.
+Look towards businesses and employment that promise steady income with small steady gains over a long period of time.